Out-of-time-order correlation and detection of phase structure in Floquet transverse Ising spin system: Calculation of transverse magnetization OTOC

 For $\mathcal{V}_q$, the four basis state are $|0\rangle$ , $|\pm q\rangle=c_{\pm q}^\dagger |0\rangle$, $|-q q\rangle=c_{-q}^\dagger c_{q}^\dagger |0\rangle$

 The eigenstates of $\mathcal{V}_q$ are given by

 where

-In the above equation $\alpha_{\pm q}$ and $ \beta_{\pm q}$ are given by \cref{apmq} and eq. (\ref{bpmq}) respectively.
+In the above equation $\alpha_{\pm q}$ and $ \beta_{\pm q}$ are given by \cref{apmq} and eq. (\ref{bpmq}), respectively.
 The initial unentangled state is $|\psi_L(0)\rangle=|0\rangle^{\otimes L}$.
-In Fock space, it is treated as vacuum.
-Time evolution operator of the fermionic annihilation operatoer in the momentum space is given as
+In a Fock space, it is treated as vacuum.
+Time evolution operator of the fermionic annihilation operator in the momentum space is given as

 The expansion coefficients $\Phi_q(n)$ and $\Psi_q(n)$ are defined in \cref{phi} and \cref{psi}, respectively, and phase angle ($\gamma_q$) is defined in \cref{gamma}.
 Let us apply the first spin operator on the initial state, we get